What Is an Email Client and Why Should I Use One?

 As useful as email clients are when it comes to day-to-day email management, using them to organize a bloated inbox full of spam emails is a painful experience.
 Regardless of which email client and service you use, you can make your life much easier by allowing Clean Email to automatically organize your inbox for you and achieve Zero Inbox.

 Getting started with Clean Email could hardly be any easier.
-You simply sign in with your email account and let Clean Email take care of the rest for you.
-Clean Email uses a very simple pricing structure, and its cost is negligible considering how much time it can save you.
+You simply sign in with your email account and let the app take care of the rest for you.
+It is available on Mac, iOS, Android, and web.
+The app uses a very simple pricing structure, and its cost is negligible considering how much time it can save you.

 We hope that this article has helped you find an email client that suits your needs and allows you to be more productive.
 With a great email client and a capable inbox cleaner such as Clean Email, email can once again be the useful communication tool it was before spam made it difficult to use.